AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 9.md

 # Snow in models
 In models, precipitation divided into rain and snow based on temperature threshold.
 Transition is often gradual and depends on atmospheric conditions.
 E.g. above a maximum temperature of 2-3 degrees no snow is possible.
 Below -0.5 - 0.5 degrees all precipitation typically falls as snow.
 In between, the fraction of snow is often assumed to vary linearly.

 Once snow has fallen, most models use degree-day concept.
 It is linearly and easy to work with, but its not purely  physical.
 Assumes all snow melt is because of snow melt exceeding 0 degrees.
 Any further exceedance than that has a linear effect.
-E.g. 7 days of 6 degrees gives 7x6 is 42 degree days
+E.g. 7 days of 6 degrees gives 7x6 is 42 degree days.
+As a first order approach this is the way to go, but it has its limitations.
+Daily melt is then degree days multiplied by a factor which depends on the density of the snow.

+Snowmelt runoff model (SRM), mainly used in US, accounts for differences in elevation when using tenperatures and snowmelt.
+Physically-based snowmelt modelling (VIC) uses thermodynamics, but are quickly very complex.